How to store DEF

-If you use diesel equipment – especially Tier 4 – you’re already using DEF (diesel exhaust fluid).
+If you use diesel engine driven equipment – especially EU Stage V compliant engines – you’re likely already using DEF (diesel exhaust fluid/AdBlue).
 DEF is essential for keeping diesel equipment running smoothly while reducing emissions released into the atmosphere.

 DEF is widely used throughout the construction industry, but many issues and questions remain about storing DEF onsite.
 DEF differs from fuel, yet proper handling is vital to maintain purity.
 Many users are yet to understand how DEF works and its importance.
 We’ll take a look at the fluid in our guide, why it’s a legal requirement and storage regulations that need to be followed.

 DEF is the acronym for diesel exhaust fluid, a non-toxic mix of deionised water and urea.
-It was introduced by the Environmental Protection Agency (EPA) in 2010 as part of the Clean Air Act.
-As per these standards, heavy-duty vehicles and machinery, such as Tier 4 vehicles, off-road construction equipment, must use DEF.
+Known as Adblue in the UK, it was introduced by the Environmental Protection Agency (EPA) in 2010 as part of the Clean Air Act.
+As per these standards, heavy-duty vehicles and machinery, such as vehicles with stage V engines, off-road construction equipment, often use DEF.

 The purpose of DEF is to reduce emissions released from diesel engines, as part of a Selective Catalytic Reduction (SCR) system.
-Without it, many engines release harmful emissions into the atmosphere, affecting our environment.
-Engines will also fail to work properly and eventually shutdown.
+Without it, many engines release harmful emissions into the atmosphere and can cause engine shutdown.

 However, DEF does have an expiration date, and if it’s contaminated, its performance is affected.
-Your DEF storage solution must keep your stock secure and clearly labeled to help avoid cross-contamination.
+Your DEF storage solution must keep your stock secure and clearly labelled to help avoid cross-contamination.

-DEF isn’t a fuel – you can not treat it like diesel.
+DEF isn’t a fuel – it’s a liquid used to reduce and treat exhaust emissions, meaning you cannot treat it like diesel.
 Maintaining its purity should be a priority.

 Due to its non-toxic nature, DEF is not as regulated as fuel, but there are still some standards to follow.
-ISO 2224 is the standard for transporting, handling and manufacturing DEF, and it details the requirements for safe storage.
+ISO22241 is the standard for transporting, handling and manufacturing DEF, and it details the requirements for safe storage.

 When storing DEF, you should: